sovrynn/ecdo/1-EVIDENCE/0-MEGA-TIMELINE/bc2000/README.md

 This period in particular is a bit of a mess.
 I want to organize everything into a single timeline and establish temporal dependencies.
 Everything should line up.

-One of the key questions is to figure out how many cataclysms happened during this period.
-The wide spread of dates makes me wonder if there may be more than one global event somehow.

 I also want a timeline of the exact sequence of specific climate effects if possible.
 For example: flood, then drought, then Y, etc. This time period has the most detailed accounts, which would help build such a sequencing.

 ## Overview